 Oftentimes, during an informal discussion with a prospective client, the agency owner will hear the words, "Just send me a proposal."
 The owner thinks this is a sign that the client wants to commit.
 In fact, many clients just see this as a first date or even a, "sure, just call me sometime."

-- Does the person have the Authority to make a decision?
+Authority: Does the person reading your proposal have a say in the decision?

 ”When you start taking on clients just because of the money, you are going to have problems later on,” Swenk said.